 At NUNM, we focus on a rigorous, real-life clinic experience because we believe it prepares you to become the doctor you want to be: one who best serves your patients.
 While early exposure and diverse clinic shifts set you up to practice in real-life settings, you can also enrich your clinic experience in other ways:

 - Preceptorships: A required component of your naturopathic education, preceptorship allows you to work with a variety of practitioners in their clinics.
 Read about what you’ll learn in the preceptorship program here.

 - Residency program: Upon completion of your degree, you can apply to NUNM’s residency program—the first of its kind in the natural medicine space.
 Read about our residencies.

-- Mentorship from licensed practitioners: With hundreds of NUNM alumna in the Portland area, you can connect with and shadow licensed practitioners in many different areas of natural medicine.
-Oftentimes these practitioners become career-long mentors for our students.
+- Mentorship from licensed practitioners: With hundreds of NUNM alumni in the Portland area, you can connect with and shadow licensed practitioners in many different areas of natural medicine.
+Oftentimes, these practitioners become career-long mentors for our students.